24/7 Emergency Counselling Services

 Confidential support services for post-secondary students in Ontario, with information and referrals for mental health, addictions, and well-being.

-In Ontario: 1-866-925-5454
+In Ontario:

-Health and Wellness Centre
+Health & Wellness Centre

 Health & Wellness offers U of T students a wide range of medical and mental health services to help support them in achieving their personal and academic best.
+The HWC offers resources for every situation and every level of stress.
+There is no wrong time to reach out.

-Contact a U of T Chaplain
+U of T Chaplains

 A multi-faith organization that reflects the multi-ethnic and multi-faith complexion of the University of Toronto.
 Call or e-mail a chaplain whenever you have questions or want to connect or need counselling.

-Assaulted Women’s Helpline: 416-863-0511
+Assaulted Women’s Helpline

-Gerstein Crisis Centre: 416-929-5200
+Gerstein Crisis Centre

-Toronto Distress Centre: 416-408-4357
+Toronto Distress Centre

 Training